industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 ### TIA Project

-The used TIA Portal project (Tank Application) can be found in the [src](docs/src) directory under the following name and is also used for several further application examples:
+The used TIA Portal project (Tank Application) can be found in the [src](src) directory under the following name and is also used for several further application examples:

 - [HowTos_Sinus_Wave.7z](docs/src/HowTos_Sinus_Wave.7z)

 ## Configuration steps

-You can find the further information about the following steps in the [docs](docs/Installation.md)
+You can find the further information about the following steps in the [Documentation](docs/Documentation.md)
 - Add the PLC (configure the PLC connection)
 - Add and run the trace jobs
 - Configure the Databus